Yaacov Behrman: Activism

 Behrman is a social activist who has advanced race relations in New York.
 Behrman served on Mayor Eric Adams's Jewish advisory committee, and on De Blasio's multi-ethnic interfaith Neighborhood Safety Coalition, and is a member of the Kings County Democratic County Committee.
 In April 2022, Rabbi Behrman and the Jewish Future Alliance co-sponsored the first Glatt Kosher Iftar Meal in Crown Heights.
 The event advanced Muslim-Jewish relations, and created further dialogue between Chassidic Jews in Brooklyn, and their Muslim neighbors.

 Behrman is considered a political moderate, and is in regular contact with New York and national politicians regarding issues that effect the Jewish community, and Chabad.

-In 2021, Behrman helped put together a coalition of Jewish activists from the Crown Heights Jewish community, which gave New York City Mayor Eric Adams his first Orthodox Jewish community endorsement from Chassidic activists.
-The community turned out in large numbers, generating an estimated 4,500 votes for Mayor Adams, and approximately 2,500 votes for City Council candidate Crystal Hudson.
-This level of support likely provided the margin of victory for Hudson over socialist candidate Michael Hollingsworth.
+In 2026, Behrman authored The Yellow Bus Ride, a children’s book about civic education and the importance of civic participation.
+Published by the Jewish Future Alliance, the book was distributed to 4,000 families in Brooklyn.
+Behrman also compiled three books for Operation Survival’s Prevention 101 series: Summer Parenting, Parenting in a Post–October 7 World, and Raising Children in Challenging Times.
+Addressing summer safety, trauma, and mental health, the books were based on interviews with mental health professionals responding to questions submitted by parents.